rust-lang/book/second-edition/nostarch/chapter17.md

 We then call the `unwrap` method, which we know will never panic, because we know the methods on `Post` ensure that `state` will always contain a `Some` value when those methods are done.
-This is one of the cases we talked about in Chapter 12 when we know that a `None` value is never possible, even though the compiler isn’t able to understand that.
+This is one of the cases we talked about in the “Cases When You Have More Information Than the Compiler” section of Chapter 9 when we know that a `None` value is never possible, even though the compiler isn’t able to understand that.

 At this point, when we call `content` on the `&Box<State>`, deref coercion will take effect on the `&` and the `Box` so the `content` method will ultimately be